 Vital Prophetic Issues – (ed.)
 Roy B. Zuck – Reprints of fine articles from BibSac.
 A little overly reliant on Walvoord’s contributions.

 *Dictionary of Premillennial Theology – (ed.)
 Mal O. Couch– An important if imperfect contribution.
-Contains some terrific articles.
+Contains some terrific articles, some not so good.
 Poorly indexed.

 The Popular Encyclopedia of Bible Prophecy – (eds.)
 T. LaHaye & E. Hindson – Many fine articles on issues to do with Israel in prophecy.
 The one on “Dispensations” ties them too closely to the covenants.